Skip to main content

 How to Find These Patterns

 You don't need to read thousands of responses like I did.
-Paste your cancellation feedback into RetentionCheck and the AI will surface these patterns automatically — including the nuanced distinction between pricing vs. value perception, the specific competitors being cited, and the hidden support failures.
+Paste last quarter's cancellation feedback into RetentionCheck and spot these patterns in 30 seconds.
+The AI surfaces them automatically.
+Including the nuanced distinction between pricing vs. value perception, the specific competitors being cited, and the hidden support failures.

 Check out our example analyses to see these patterns in action across different business types.